Nexmo/stitch-ios-quickstart/docs/3-trying-it-out.md

     }

 ```
 Implementing these two methods should remedy the error mentioned earlier.
 Both methods--`numberOfRowsInSection` and `cellForRowAt`, however, are boilerplate.
-In the next section we configure these methods to interact directly with our instance of `ConversationClient` to show a chat's history.
+In the next section we configure these methods to interact directly with our instance of `ConversationClient` to show chat history".

 ### 2.4 - Show a chat's history